-Where are the lessons taught?The lessons take place at Floyd Bennett Field in Brooklyn.
-There is plenty of space to learn stick shift operation techniques and no traffic, this is ideal for learning, with plenty of parking
+Where are the lessons taught?The lessons take place out of Mill Basin or Manhattan Beach in Brooklyn.
+There is plenty of space to learn stick shift operation techniques and low-level traffic, which is ideal for learning, with plenty of parking

 Is the lesson accessible by public transit?The lesson is accessible by bus and train.
 The Q35 bus takes you to Floyd Bennett Field.
 Pick-up and drop-off service is available to and from the Sheepshead Bay subway station on the B&Q lines for an extra $15.

 Can the instructor come to the students place of residence for a lesson?The lessons are offered at a fixed location, but an exception can be made.
 If you already purchased a stick shift vehicle and need help learning on your vehicle an instructor can be dispatched to you, extra charges will be applied for travel time.

 How much do the lessons cost?-A one hour lesson is $85

 *Listed prices exclude tax and processing fees for credit cards

 Are there any lesson requirements?-A valid drivers license

 -A willingness to have fun

 What is included in a lesson?-A reliable stick shift car